BWICS/GHC2019/README.md

 1. Anaise Manikunda *[ applied but has not heard back yet; MathCS major, francophone minor; took Data structures, Algorithms, Systems;  planning to take Computational Creativity in the fall ]*

 1. Kim Hancock  *[ applied for the fellowship but have not heard back yet; Math major, CS minor; atook:  intro,  data structures, algorithms;  next fall: signed up for computational game theory but didn't get in, so next semester I will likely take artificial intelligence ]*

+1. Nell Fusco *[ applied but has not heard back yet;  double major in CS and Gov; took 1101, 2101, algorithms and systems;  next fall: did not get into classes, hopes for AI or compGeom ]*